We are grateful for the service you provide to folks in our community, and recognize it’s no easy task. Thank you!

 Initially, we will set a schedule of days and hours that works for your clinic and is realistic for our volunteer capacity, building support as we are able.
 Throughout these early stages, we will maintain extensive communication with you and seek formal feedback to be sure that we are doing our best to support your patients and staff.
 We hope to establish excellent, long-term working relationships with each of our partner clinics, and to use our work with you as a model for providing abortion care beyond the Bay Area.

 It is clear from these studies that there is a deep need for social support in abortion care.
 The Bay Area Doula Project is one way in which people can receive this support.
-Speaking even further to the value of doulas in abortion care, The Doula Project in New York City has served over 2000 women and has yet to have a single woman opt-out of having a doula before, during and after her abortion.
+The Doula Project in New York City has served over 2000 people and has yet to have a single person opt-out of having a doula before, during and after their abortion.

 1. Veiga M. Social Support in the Recovery Room for Elective Pregnancy Termination: Perspective of the Patient, Support Person and Health Professional, Vancouver: Women’s Health Research Institute, 2010.